The Suite Life of Zack & Cody: Film

-Merchandising
+DVDs

+Video games

 The series has spawned three video games entitled The Suite Life of Zack & Cody: Tipton Caper for the Game Boy Advance, The Suite Life of Zack & Cody: Tipton Trouble, and The Suite Life of Zack & Cody: Circle of Spies for the Nintendo DS.
 They were developed by Artificial Mind and Movement and published by Buena Vista Games, with the exception of Circle of Spies, which was published by Disney Interactive Studios.

+Books

+The Suite Life of Zack & Cody had a number of novels based on episodes of the series, as well as original books.

-Disney Press has released several books based on the shows including The Suite Life of Zack & Cody: Tipton Caper, The Suite Life of Zack & Cody: Tipton Trouble, and The Suite Life of Zack & Cody: Circle of Spies novels based on the television episode and the video game.
+Disney Press has released several books based on the shows including The Suite Life of Zack & Cody: Tipton Caper, The Suite Life of Zack & Cody: Tipton Trouble, and The Suite Life of Zack & Cody: Circle of Spies novels based on the television episodes and video games.

+Merchandise

 Merchandise based on the series include clothing, bags, bedding, and toys.

-The Suite Life of Zack & Cody had a number of novels based on episodes of the series, as well as original books.